A note from Hidden Valley parents

 We need your help finding one person.

 The YMCA after-school program at our school is short-staffed.
 We’re not asking for donations, signatures, or a meeting.
-We’re asking each of you to think of one adult in your life who’d be great with elementary-school kids in the afternoon — and introduce them.
-The right hire is almost always someone a parent already knows.
+We’re asking each of you to think of one adult in your life who’d be great with elementary-school kids in the afternoon.

 our little corner of Marin